semlanghi/kEPLrbook/README.md

 - [X] Implement a Retry system during the websocket communication start in order to dockerize everything, since we cannot control the sequentiality of the execution of the 3 servers.

-# Docker

-To run the containerized version, just type `docker-compose up` inside the main repository folder.
-This will start 4 docker containers:
-- runtime
-- inputmanager
-- outputmanager
-- notebooks

-In order to access the notebooks, it is sufficient to connect to the browser at `localhost:8888`, no password required.